Safari in Kenya

 An ideal compromise between a budget safari and something more tailor made is a DIY safari.

-Simply rent a quality 4WD jeep with a driver (it’s also possible to go it totally alone but for security reasons we’d recommend having a driver – it rarely adds much to the overall cost.
+Simply rent a quality 4WD jeep with a driver (it’s also possible to go it totally alone but for security and enjoyment reasons I'd recommend having a driver – it rarely adds much to the overall cost.)

 Chuck a tent, camping gas stove and a pile of food in the back and off you go.
 You’ll be responsible for your own itinerary and (accommodation bookings aside) will be able to chop and change as you go.
 It will be far more comfortable than sitting in a minibus with a dozen other people and you can mix some nights of camping with nights in quality lodges.

-Renting a jeep with a driver is normally around US$150-200 per day and includes fuel and most driver expenses.
-You will be expected to cover your accommodation costs, food and park entry.
+Almost any tour company in Nairobi or Mombasa can organise a private vehicle with a driver and it should normally cost around USD $150-200 per day, including fuel and most driver expenses.
+You will cover your own accommodation costs, food, and park entry.

 This is a particularly rewarding way for a family to travel.
 Note though that most conservancies will not allow you to enter in your own vehicle.
 If travelling this way and planning on spending time in a conservancy then conservancy camp staff will meet you at the entrance where you’ll transfer to one of their vehicles for the duration of your stay.
 Your driver will normally be given accommodation while he waits.